Do you want to know how to copyright an idea for a movie or TV show?

 Why Copyright Protection Is Important

-A quick internet search on the subject of copyright and idea protection will yield a massive number of potentially relevant search results.
+A quick internet search on the subject of how to copyright an idea and idea protection will yield a massive number of potentially relevant search results.
 People care about this issue.
 In part, this is because there are serious legal issues and real money involved.

-But the fundamental issue, in my opinion, is that copyrights are important because they relate to our dreams as creative people.
+But the fundamental issue, in my opinion, is that the issue of how to copyright an idea is important because it relates to our dreams as creative people.
 We can’t help but be emotionally attached to our ideas.
 They are a part of us.
 We want to see them live, and we want to profit from their expression.

 When Copyright Issues Occur

-There are three kinds of copyright issues I see frequently where protecting yourself is crucial.
+There are three kinds of copyright issues I see frequently where you need to know how to copyright an idea and protect yourself.

 1. Adapting existing work